nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Set a new team: `set team`

-It is a busy semester and you have multiple teams that you need to manage.
-You can change the team that you are managing to any other team that is displayed in the [teams section](#teams-section).
-Simply enter `set team <TEAM_NAME>` to change the working team to the target team.
+It is a busy semester, and you have multiple teams that you need to manage.
+Not to worry, you can change the team you are managing using our `set team` command.

 The `set team` command allows you to change the [currently selected team](#current-team-section) to a new team from the list of teams in the [teams section](#teams-section).
 Let us show you an example of how to use this command.

-Suppose you have finished the tasks in your current team CS2103T and have an existing team called CS2102.
-You want to start managing that team instead.
-Enter the command
+Suppose you have finished the tasks in your current team `CS2103T` and have an existing team called `CS2102`.

-`set team CS2102`
+Enter the command `set team CS2102` to change your current selected team.

-If done successfully, your [currently selected team](#current-team-section) will change to the team `CS2102` along with all of its information.
+If done successfully, your [currently selected team](#current-team-section) will change to the team `CS2102` along with all of its team information, as shown below.

 ![Set Team Example](images/SetTeamExample.png)

+Unable to find the team that you want to check?
+Please check that you have added the team into TruthTable as shown in the [teams section](#teams-section).
+Refer to the above [add team command](#creating-a-new-team-add-team) on how to add a new team.

 **Format:** `set team [-h] <TEAM_NAME>`